JanssenProject/jans/docs/cedarling/cedarling-interfaces.md

+---
+tags:
+  - administration
+  - authorization / authz
+  - Cedar
+  - Cedarling
+  - interfaces
+---

 # Cedarling Interfaces

 Cedarling provides a number of methods to interface with the Cedar engine.
 These are described below.

 ## Init